A max-cut approach to heterogeneity in cryo-electron microscopy: Problem formulation

 \section{Problem formulation}

-We start by presenting the homogeneous setting of cryo-EM single particle reconstruction.
-Mathematically, a molecule is modeled as a function $\phi(x,y,z)$ describing the electric potential of the molecule.
-Under an ideal model, each image $P_{i}$ generated by the electron microscope is given by
+We start by presenting the homogeneous setting of cryo-EM single particle reconstruction (SPR).
+Mathematically, a molecule is modeled as a function $\phi:\mathbb{R}^{3} \to \mathbb{R}$.
+Each image $P_{i}$ generated by the electron microscope is produced by rotating the volume $ \phi $ by some unknown rotation $ R_i $, projecting the rotated volume along the $z$ direction, and convolving the resulting two-dimensional image with the point spread function (PSF) $H_i$ of the microscope.
+This results in a clean projection image which is shifted by some unknown shift $ (\Delta x_i,\Delta y_i) \in \mathbb{R}^2 $ before the noise is added.
+Explicitly, we can write the forward model in cryo-EM SPR as

-where $R_{i} \in SO(3)$ is an unknown rotation, which describes the orientation of the molecule $\phi$ at the moment of imaging.
+The point spread function $ H_i $ and it's Fourier transform, called the contrast transfer function (CTF), are known from the experimental settings or can be estimated.
 In this (homogeneous) setting, all images are assumed to correspond to exactly the same underlying molecule $\phi$.
-The goal of cryo-EM structure determination is to recover $\phi$ given a finite set of its images $P_{1},\ldots,P_{N}$ generated according to~\eqref{eq:projection integral}.
+The goal of cryo-EM structure determination is to recover $\phi$ given a finite set of its images $P_{1},\ldots,P_{N}$ generated according to~\eqref{eq:projection integral_with_CTF}.

-In the heterogeneous setting of cryo-EM structure determination, we have $K$ underlying molecules $\phi_{1},\ldots,\phi_{K}$, and each 2D image $P_i$ is generated according to~\eqref{eq:projection integral} from one of $\phi_{1},\ldots,\phi_{K}$.
-Specifically, if image $P_{i}$ was generated from $\phi_{k}$ according to~\eqref{eq:projection integral}, then we denote $C(P_{i})=k$, that is, the ``class'' of image $P_{i}$ is $k$.
-We denote by $G_{k}$ the indices of all images that correspond to the molecule $\phi_{k}$, namely
+In the discrete heterogeneous setting of cryo-EM structure determination considered here, we have $K$ underlying molecules $\phi_{1},\ldots,\phi_{K}$, and each two-dimensional image $P_i$ is generated according to~\eqref{eq:projection integral_with_CTF} from one of $\phi_{1},\ldots,\phi_{K}$.
+Explicitly, we use the following simplified model of heterogeneous cryo-EM SPR,